 - India is the home to almost 70% of the world’s tiger population.

 - A total of 2226 tigers were estimated as per 2014 tiger census report

 - Karnataka becomes the state with the most number of tigers in India.
-Total tiger count in Karnataka was 408 as per the report.
+The total tiger count in Karnataka was 408 as per the report.

 Recent updates of Tiger Census 2018 (2019)

-- Karnataka may surpass their own tiger count of 406 from 2014 census.
+- Karnataka may surpass its own tiger count of 406 from the 2014 census.

 - Season II of tiger counting will start in Sunderbans post-monsoon.